-- Anastasia Giannakidou and Alda Mari Veridicality in Grammar and Thought: Modality, Propositional Attitudes and Negation.
-Dec.
-2018.
+- Anastasia Giannakidou and Alda Mari Truth and Veridicality in Grammar and Thought: Mood, Modality, and Propositional Attitudes .
+2021.

 Recent papers on polarity